aevri/barrie-bear/barrie_bear.md

-again and the three boys thought that whatever it was hadn't realised they were there and had gone, but just as they were feeling more than a little relieved, it started again — a sort of rumbling noise, but what was very strange was that whatever it waslwas not coming through the wood, not one stick or twig crackled - it really was a mystery, and soon that mystery would surely reveal itself as it was now very close.
+again and the three boys thought that whatever it was hadn't realised they were there and had gone, but just as they were feeling more than a little relieved, it started again — a sort of rumbling noise, but what was very strange was that whatever it was, was not coming through the wood, not one stick or twig crackled - it really was a mystery, and soon that mystery would surely reveal itself as it was now very close.
 The boys were terrified and decided that they